KittyGiraudel/sass-guidelines/index.md

 # Commenting

 CSS is a tricky language, full of hacks and oddities.
 Because of this, it should be heavily commented, especially if you or someone else intend to read and update the code 6 months or 1 year from now.
-Don't let you or anybode else in the position of *I-didn't-write-this-oh-my-god-why*.
+Don't let you or anybody else in the position of *I-didn't-write-this-oh-my-god-why*.

 As simple as CSS can get, there are still a lot of room for comments.
 Could it be explaining: